Log in

 How to calculate your net sales

-Net sales is the sum of your gross sales minus any deductions, such as discounts, returns and allowances (we’ll look at these deductions in more detail later).
+Net sales, defined as the sum of your gross sales minus any deductions – such as discounts, returns and allowances – includes details we'll look at later.
 The closer your net sales are to your gross sales, the higher your profit margin.
+Here’s a formula for net sales in accounting and finance:

 Net sales formula: